quickstrom/quickstrom/docs/webcheck.md

 be written using a state machine model, WebDriver, and property-based testing.

-With WebCheck, however, you don't have to write a model that fully specifies the behavior of your system!
+With Quickstrom, however, you don't have to write a model that fully specifies the behavior of your system!
 Instead, you describe the most important state transitions and leave the rest unspecified.
-You can gradually adopt WebCheck and improve your specifications over time.
+You can gradually adopt Quickstrom and improve your specifications over time.

 Furthermore, in problem domains where there's _essential complexity_, models tend to become as complex.
 It's often hard to find a naive